Lesson 10: Math Functions

 Many times NOT is used to make a line of code easier to read like so:

-CONST FALSE = 0, TRUE = NOT FALSE
+CONST TRUE = NOT FALSE

 PlayerDead% = FALSE ' player is alive